-Dermatologist is a healthcare professional that specializes in the field of dermatology.
+Dermatologist is a healthcare professional that specializes in the field of advanced dermatology.
 He diagnosis and treats all conditions related to skin, hair, nails and mucuos membranes.
 Additionally, a dermatologist can provide support for certain cosmetic issues with revitalizing patient’s hair, skin and nails.
 If you have any particular problem with skin, you should immediately consult your dermatologist.

 A dermatologist has four years of specialized training and a medical degree.
 Dermatologists are initially trained as doctors and have to undertake six or more years of University study in order to gain their medical degree.
 Afterwards, they go through a couple of additional years of full-time training.
 During that time, future dermatologists practice as junior hospital doctors in a teaching hospital.
 Only then can dermatologists enter The National Dermatology Training Program which lasts for four years.
 While the services offered by these professional can be quite expensive, you can find a dermatologist that accepts insurance.